 - See also EA’s Benefits of Registration.

-Tuesday evening is our coached training session aimed at improvement for runners at all levels.
+Tuesday evening 6.30pm is our coached Seniors training session aimed at improvement for runners at all levels.
+Juniors aged 12 and above can also take part when accompanied by a parent.
 Members meet at a destination somewhere in Hinckley or Burbage.
 Once there, the qualified club coaches takes charge for a session of 30-40 minutes.
 Every training session is different — but usually involving interval training and often (but not always!) a hill.
 The details of each session are announced in advance.
-These sessions are at 6.30pm on Tuesdays.

-Thursday evening is the ‘social run’ with a longer route of 8-10 miles and a shorter option of 5-7 miles.
+Thursday evening 6.30pm is the Seniors ‘social run’ with a longer route of 8-10 miles and a shorter option of 5-7 miles.
 Each week, a different route is chosen and announced in advance.
 Routes start and finish in the centre of Hinckley or Burbage.
 The group usually splits into smaller groups of different paces, typically from 7 min/mile through to 11 min/mile.
-Thursday runs start at 6.30pm.

 All sessions are free for club members.